srthirum1/Final_Group_Project/README.md

 We will build Machine Learning Models to help investors and homeowners assess the housing prices in California based on Housing transactions.
 We will build a  supervised neural network machine learning model using the following independent parameters, Zip Code, House Age, SQFT, and Days on Market.

 ## Data Source

 1) MLS Data, https://pro.mlslistings.com/, is deposited at "amazonaws.com" with the name 'big_main.csv".
-The dataset includes 4344 housing sale transactions in California for the period from 6/2020 till 6/2021.
-The dataset includes Street_Address	City, Zip_Code, SqFtTotal, Lot_Size, Age, BathsTotal, BedsTotal, BathsFull, BathsHalf, DOM, Year_Sold, Year_List, List_Price, Sale_Price, Listing_Date, Sale_Date, Year_Built.
+The data set includes 4344 housing sale transactions in California for the period from 6/2020 till 6/2021.
+The data set includes Street_Address, City, Zip_Code, SqFtTotal, Lot_Size, Age, BathsTotal, BedsTotal, BathsFull, BathsHalf, DOM, Year_Sold, Year_List, List_Price, Sale_Price, Listing_Date, Sale_Date, Year_Built.

 2) Additional Data set includes "county_zipcode.csv" which was deposited at "amazonaws.com".
 This files lists all the Zip Codes to County Name.
 It is from <a href="https://data.chhs.ca.gov/dataset/ead44d40-fd63-4f9f-950a-3b0111074de8/resource/ec32eece-7474-4488-87f0-6e91cb577458/download/covid19vaccinesbyzipcode_test.csv" target="_blank">California Health and Human Services Open Data Portal</a>

 ## Questions we Hope to answer:

 Motivation, Housing prices are a hot topic, especially During the COVID-19 Pandemic (Leading to increased demand for housing).
-We strive to build a Machine learning model to Guide investors, Potential Buyers, or Real estate professionals on housing prices per county.
+We strive to build a Machine learning model to Guide investors, Potential Buyers, or Real estate professionals on housing prices per county.<br>
-    1. we Will Build a supervised Neural Machine learning model using  House Age, SQF, Lot size & Days on the Market to predict the median House Price per SQF for the county.
+1. We will build a supervised Neural Machine learning model using  House Age, SQF, Lot size & Days on the Market to predict the house Sale Price per SQF for each test data point.<br>
+2. We will build a regression model to do the same<br>
+3. We will compare the result of the two and discuss any pros and cons.<br>

 ## Communications Protocols:
-o	Members: Trong Quyen, Srividhya Thirumalairajan, Dawit Alaro, Angelica Villanueva & Mikhail Zaatra
+o	Members: Trong-Quyen Nguyen, Srividhya Thirumalairajan, Dawit Alaro, Angelica Villanueva & Mikhail Zaatra

 ##    Segment 1:
-• Roles and Responsibilities:
+• Roles and Responsibilities:<br>
-    o	Presentation : Mikhail Zaatra
+    o	Presentation : Mikhail Zaatra<br>
-    o	GitHub: Srividhya Thirumalairajan
+    o	GitHub: Srividhya Thirumalairajan<br>
-    o	Machine Learning Model : Trong Quyen , Angelica Villanueva,  Srividhya Thirumalairajan & Mikhail Zaatra o	DataBase: Dawit Alaro  & Angelica Villanueva o	DashBoard: N/A
+    o	Machine Learning Model : Trong-Quyen Nguyen, Angelica Villanueva,  Srividhya Thirumalairajan & Mikhail Zaatra<br>
+    o	DataBase: Dawit Alaro  & Angelica Villanueva<br>
+    o	DashBoard: N/A

+• Project Tools: Collaboration:<br>
+o	Communication Methods:<br>
-• Project Tools: Collaboration: o	Communication Methods: o	GitHub will be the Main tool for Documents and Code Development. o	- Sharing resources via slack o	- using zoom meeting every Thursday as well from 7-9 to work on the project
+    o	GitHub will be the Main tool for Documents and Code Development.<br>
+        - Sharing resources via slack<br>
+        - using zoom meeting every Thursday as well from 7-9 to work on the project

 ##    Segment 2: